ishansathe/Journey_to-being-a-blockchain-developer/Day_3.md

     a) Sybil Attacks:
       Sybil Attacks occur when an individual (or organisational entity) attempts to take over the network or gain benefits of block rewards & transaction fees by creating multiple pseudonymous accounts to increase odds of winnings.
-      This is avoided in Proof Of Work.
+      This is avoided in Proof Of Work (PoW) .
 The amount of computational power required to mine the nonce (that is the closest correct value of hash) for the block to be added onto the blockchain is very high.
 Moreover, the node has to be the first to find out the correct value.
 So attacker has less incentive to perform this attack.
       Another thing to note in PoW is that you can also increase/decrease the difficulty of the problem, thus reducing or increasing block time.

-      This is dealt with in Proof of Stake too.
+      This is dealt with in Proof of Stake (PoS) too.
 When Validating (a concept in PoS where block is validated instead of mined), the validators have to stake some of their own funds to gain voting rights.
 So creating multiple pseudonymous accounts is not very smart as attacker has to stake their own funds there as well which may in turn get slashed again (for malicious behaviour).
       Besides, attacker doesn't want to harm the blockchain in which they have invested so much.

     b) Forking: